jtenthor/TenthoreyLab_T5libraries_SIVsab/README.md

 ## Description of the data and file structure

 All data are organized by experimental library:
-- “HsDMS” and “RhDMS” folders contain the HsDMS and RhDMS experiments, respectively.
+- The “HsDMS” and “RhDMS” folders contain the HsDMS and RhDMS experiments, respectively.
-- “HsIndel” folder contains the HsIndel library experiment.
+- The “HsIndel” folder contains the HsIndel library experiment.
-- “H2R2H” folder contains both H2R and R2H library experiments.
+- The “H2R2H” folder contains both H2R and R2H library experiments.

 Within each of these folders, the source data, processing scripts, and fully processed data for the relevant experiment can be found.
 They are organized as follows:
 - The “Data” subfolder contains the fasta files of pre-processed data as (i.e. adapter trimmed, paired-end read merged, quality filtered, and collapsed into the number of reads for each unique sequence) for each sample, entitled “Sample_collapsed.fasta”.
-As noted above, each folder contains 5 samples (plasmid, 2 input replicates, 2 sorted replicates).
+As noted above, each folder contains 5 samples (plasmid, 2 input replicates [A and B], 2 sorted replicates [A and B]; labeled as such nd pre-pended with the variant library code [HD, RD, H2R, R2H, and HI]).
   - Note that the Github repository does not include raw Illumina reads, as these files were too large to upload.
-Scripts used to pre-process data (merging paired end reads, trimming adapters, quality filtering, and collapsing to unique sequences) each experiment can be found in the “RawDataPreProcessing/Scripts” main level folder.
+Scripts used to pre-process data (merging paired end reads, trimming adapters, quality filtering, and collapsing to unique sequences) for each experiment can be found in the “RawDataPreProcessing/Scripts” main level folder.
   - For libraries generated via DNA synthesis (HsIndel, H2R, and R2H), the Data subfolder also contains the ordered DNA variants as a .csv file.
 Because H2R and R2H libraries had a high observed frequency of several synthesis errors, these error variants were included in the expected variant files to use as negative controls in subsequent analysis (“CombiSeqListActual_H.csv” and “CombiSeqListActual_R.csv”, respectively).
 - The “Scripts” subfolder contains R scripts (.R files) used to further analyze pre-processed data, as described in the Code/Software section below.
   - All experiments contain an R script matching the experiment name for determining enrichment of each variant in the sorted pool.
-  - The combinatorial library experiments (H2R and R2H) also scripts for determining Hamming distance (number of mutations) from the wild-type variant, and a script for Chi-squared test.
+  - The combinatorial library experiments (H2R and R2H) also contain scripts for determining Hamming distance (number of mutations) from the wild-type variant, and a script for Chi-squared test.
 - The “Analysis” subfolder contains the output files from R scripts.
 All output files are .csv format.

 ## Code/Software